geo-knowledge-hub/geo-knowledge-hub-docs/docs/user-guideline/knowledge-provider/creating/9_previewing.md

     imageAlt={"Preview button"}
 />

 When you do this, you will be redirected to the preview page.
-On this page, you can see how the `metadata`, `files`, and `resources` will be presented to the [Knowledge Users](../../../concepts/user-roles.md#knowledge-user) when they are exploring your *Package*:
+On this page, you can see how the `metadata`, `files`, and `resources` will be presented to the [Users](../../../concepts/user-roles.md#knowledge-user) when they are exploring your *Package*:

 <ImageContent
     imagePath={KnowledgeDepositSectionResourcePreviewFigure}